Getting from Bangkok Airport To Khao San Road (or the city centre)

 Bangkok’s main airport, Suvarnabhumi Airport, is located around 30km from Bangkok city.
 If you’re flying into Bangkok from pretty much anywhere, this is the airport you’ll fly into.
 I’m in and out of this place every month so I thought I’d share some of my wisdom and help you guys avoid getting scammed on your arrival in the land of smiles…

-2) Take the Bangkok airport bus – This costs 150 baht ($5 USD) and drops you right at the end of Khao San road, it takes almost an hour but is very convenient (you need AE-2 which goes to Banglamp, where Khao San is found)
+The Bangkok airport bus costs 150 baht ($5 USD) and drops you right at the end of Khao San road.
+It takes almost an hour but is very convenient (you need AE-2 which goes to Banglamp, where Khao San is found)

-NOTE: However, if you’re headed to Khao San road, then skip these options because you’re still another 30 min cab ride from there when you get off the skytrain.
+NOTE: However, if you’re going to Khao San road, the BTS Sky Train or Airport Link DOES NOT GO TO Khao San Road!
+So skip these options.
+You’ll still require another 30 min cab ride from there when you get off the Skytrain to get to KSR.

 You’re in no rush to choose between these option as both are found beside each other.
 Finding your way around Bangkok Airport can be quite tricky but if you go downstairs, follow the signs for taxis and outside you’ll see the taxi rank with a queue forming.
 If you want to take the bus, walk on past the queue another 50 metres or so and the airport bus stand will be there selling tickets.

 If you’re alone, jump on the bus – it’s cheap, easy and you’ll meet people in the same situation as you.
 If you’re with mates, taxis are cheaper and faster.
-Enjoy Bangkok!
+Enjoy Bangkok, and check out some of my Bangkok tips to help you when you’re here:

 Remember, never travel without travel insurance!
 And never overpay for travel insurance!